RohanDoshi21/Nodejs-Azure-Deployment/README.md

-# Node.js Deployment

-> Steps to deploy a Node.js app to Axure using PM2, NGINX as a reverse proxy
+> Steps to deploy a Node.js app to Azure using PM2, NGINX as a reverse proxy

 ## 1. Sign up for Azure